kedacore/keda-docs/content/docs/2.3/scalers/graphite.md

 ```

-Here is an example of a graphite scaler with Basic Authentication, define the `Secret` and `TriggerAuthentication` as follows
+Here is an example of scaling with the Graphite scaler with basic authentication by defining the `Secret` and `TriggerAuthentication` as follows:

 ```yaml
 apiVersion: v1